hpi-swa-lab/squeak-tracedebugger/packages/TraceDebugger.package/TDBContextTreeSlicePrinter.class/README.md

 I am responsible for generating a printString for the path of a TDBContextTreeSlice.
-I am a method object with and provide several configuration options.
+I am a method object and provide several configuration options.